The man behind the Rs31 “mitron” shot has big plans to shake up India’s bar and restaurant business

 Fortunately for Amlani, the prime minister unexpectedly and completely avoided mitron on New Year’s eve.
 Social’s offer went viral nevertheless, proving that the serial food entrepreneur’s instincts were on the mark.

 Amlani is the CEO and MD of Impresario Entertainment & Hospitality, which runs popular bars and restaurants across India, including Smoke House Deli and Mocha.
-One of his biggest successes has been Social, first launched in 2014 in Delhi’s Haus Khaz locality.
+One of his biggest successes has been Social, first launched in 2014 in Bengaluru’s Church Street.
 Today, this chain of bars has 16 outlets in three cities, drawing young Indians eyeing its quirky drinks and dishes such as the Canadian poutine and Malaysia laksa.

 In a chat with Quartz, 42-year-old Amlani, who once sold shoes for a living in Mumbai, spoke about the second wave of Indian restaurateurs dishing out new cuisines for increasingly adventurous customers.